The Best Mattress For Back Pain Isn’t What You’d Expect

 Don’t assume that your back pain is due to sleep.

-A number of factors in your lifestyle are capable of causing chronic back pain, including your posture, work setup, and activity level.
+A number of factors in your lifestyle are capable of causing chronic back pain, including your posture, work station, and activity level.

 Proper Spine Alignment

-As an adult, however, your spine resembles an entirely different letter of the alphabet.
-This S curve gives your back the perfect blend of support and flexibility.
+A healthy adult spine has an S curve that gives your back the perfect blend of support and flexibility.

 Human spine from all sides